Keyboard shortcuts

 Existential Size Quantifiers

 An existential size quantifier brings an unknown size into scope within a type.
-This can be used to encode constraints for statically unknown array sizes.
+It is used to describe results whose size is not statically known — most commonly, the output of filter:

 Declarations